Dialogues on the Experience of War & Homecoming:

 A weekly reading and discussion group for veterans, family members, caregivers, and friends

 The ancient tale of Odysseus’ epic 10-year journey home from the Trojan War has much to tell us about the challenges of homecoming for today’s veterans.
 The Odyssey reveals timeless and universal truths about trauma, duty and honor, personal sacrifice, and readjustment.
 Veterans, their families, and friends are invited to attend this 10-week reading and discussion group co-led by a veteran, clinician, and literature facilitator.
 The program is offered in partnership with Dartmouth College, using a model developed by Professor Roberta Stewart.
 Free copies of the book will be provided to participants at the first session.
-For more information about "Dialogues on the Experience of War & Homecoming" and to register, click HERE.

 The Vietnam War